gwu-cs-iot/collaboration/paper_review.md

 ### Phase 2: Understand

+We will also call this a *comprehension review*.

 Skimming let you know *what* the authors have done; now read the paper to understand *how*.
 In doing so, you'll still skip implementation details, proofs, and other details that are too "in the weeds".